krishauser/Klampt/Cpp/docs/Tutorials/Custom-controller-simulated.md

 # Klamp't Tutorial: Implement a custom controller for a simulated robot in C++

 In this tutorial we learn how to connect a user-defined controller to a Klamp't simulation.
-C++, and [Python controller](Documentation/Tutorials/Custom-controller-simulated-Python.md) support low-level PID commands or torques sent to the robot's motors.
-The C++ and Python APIs also support point-to-point motions and joint trajectories.
+Simulated Klampt robots supports low-level PID commands or torques sent to the robot's motors, as well as point-to-point motions and joint trajectories.

 Difficulty: intermediate